Philippine College of Ministry: History

 In 1991, the Philippine Christian Mission Baguio Team began plans to establish a Bible college in Baguio.
 The team had discovered that there were insufficient Filipino leaders for the churches being established in the western Cordillera mountains of northern Luzon.
 The team consisted of Dennis McKinney, Mike Carman, Arnold Pasion, Sol Perillo, Steve Hong, Chris McKinney, and Scott McKinney.

-The team invited Samson Lubag, a well-known Filipino leader to be the first president of the college.
+The team invited Samson Lubag, a well-known Filipino leader, to be the first president of the college.
 The idea of a new college was promoted during the 1991 National Convention of the Churches of Christ in the Philippines.
-It was decided that the college would focus its efforts on training pastors for ministry in local churches.
-This led to the name Philippine College of Ministry (PCM).
+It was decided that the college would focus its efforts on training pastors for ministry in local churches; this led to the name Philippine College of Ministry (PCM).

 On June 12, 1992, PCM was opened in a three-story building at 140 T. Alonzo Street, Baguio City.
 There were 12 students (eight full-time, four part-time).
 The faculty consisted of Samson Lubag and the five American Missionaries on the team.
-The first floor of the building held the Business Office, the second floor served as the women’s dormitory, and the third floor held the library and classroom.
-The furniture and equipment consisted of a piano, three manual typewriters, a large chalkboard, and a ping pong table which served as the only classroom with benches for seating.

-In 1993, the college moved to Camp 7, Kennon Road, the former Ruff Hause Hotel, about five kilometers from the center of Baguio.
-This new location offered relatively spacious accommodations for classes, dormitories, and office space, but by 2000 it was clear that the campus was too small for the growing student body.
+In 1993, the college moved to the former Ruff Hause Hotel, about 5km (3 miles) from the center of Baguio.

-In 1997, Dennis McKinney and Samson Lubag invited Dr. James Huckaba and his wife, Linda, to join the college.
-They arrived in September 1998.
+In 1997, Dennis McKinney and Samson Lubag invited Dr. James Huckaba and his wife, Linda, to join the college and they arrived in September 1998.
 Dr. Huckaba began serving as academic dean and professor of Greek and Homiletics.
-Linda has served as the PCM business administrator, registrar, and part-time instructor.
+Mrs Huckaba served as PCM business administrator, registrar, and part-time instructor.

-On December 21, 1999, PCM founder Dennis McKinney died.
-Hundreds of people came from all over the Philippines and from America to honor his life and mourn his death.
-Dennis’ widow, Lorrita McKinney established the Dennis McKinney Memorial Building Fund with the goal of raising enough money to purchase land for a permanent PCM campus.
-This goal was foremost in Dennis’ heart when he died.
+Dennis McKinney died on December 21, 1999.
+His widow Lorrita established the Dennis McKinney Memorial Building Fund with the goal of raising enough money to purchase land for a permanent PCM campus.

-In December 2002, PCM purchased 7,500 square meters of land in LamTang, La Trinidad, and donors were sought to fund the construction of a campus.
-Within two years enough money had been donated to build a basic campus.
-Groundbreaking took place on September 1, 2004 and construction began in earnest.
+In December 2002, PCM purchased 7,500 square meters of land in LamTang, La Trinidad.
+Groundbreaking took place on September 1, 2004 and teaching on the new campus started on June 13, 2005.

-On June 13, 2005, PCM began the new academic year on the newly finished campus.
-The new campus has complete facilities for up to 100 students with dormitory space for 64.